 If you find many dead ants near the bait station, the bait mix may be too strong.
 The mix should be slow working so that the worker ants carry the bait back to the nest where other members of the colony will feed on it.

 Place sticky glue boards around the nest or trail area to monitor the success of your effort.
-If few ants are caught in the traps, you effort has worked.
+If few ants are caught in the traps, your effort has worked.

 Keep boric acid away from children and pets.
 Do not get boric acid in your eyes or nose; wash your hands and gloves after using boric acid.

 • Commercial ant baits with abamectin can be used for heavy ant infestations.
-Abamectin is an insecticidal compound made in laboratories from the natural fermentation of soil bacterium.
+Abamectin is an insecticidal compound made in laboratories from the natural fermentation of soil bacteria.
 Follow the directions.